Mohamed8221/Fawry-N-DevOps-Internship-Tasks/README.md

-# Fawry-N-DevOps-Internship-Tasks

-#Task 1: mygrep.sh - A Mini Version of grep
+Task 1: mygrep.sh - A Mini grep Clone
-mygrep.sh is a Bash script designed as a simplified version of the grep command.
-It searches for a string in a text file (case-insensitively) and supports options to display line numbers (-n) and invert matches (-v).
-The script is robust, handling invalid inputs with clear error messages, and includes a --help flag for usage information.
-Crafted to feel like a handmade tool, it prioritizes user-friendliness and mimics grep’s output style.
+mygrep.sh is a Bash script that replicates a simplified version of the grep command.
+It searches for a string in a text file (case-insensitively) and supports options to show line numbers (-n) and invert matches (-v).
+Designed to be robust and user-friendly, it handles invalid inputs with clear error messages and includes a --help flag for usage guidance.
+This script was crafted to feel like a handmade tool, mimicking grep’s output style.
+Table of Contents

 Features
+Installation
+Usage
+Examples
+Testing
+Reflective Section
+Bonus Features
+Contributing
+License

+Features

-Case-Insensitive Search: Matches the specified string regardless of case (e.g., "hello" matches "HELLO").
+Case-Insensitive Search: Matches strings regardless of case (e.g., "hello" matches "HELLO").
 Line Numbers (-n): Prefixes matching lines with their line numbers.
 Inverted Matching (-v): Outputs lines that do not contain the search string.
-Help Flag (--help): Provides usage instructions.
+Help Flag (--help): Displays usage instructions.
-Input Validation: Ensures proper arguments and file existence, with descriptive error messages.
+Robust Validation: Checks for missing or invalid arguments/files, with clear errors.
-Flexible Option Parsing: Uses getopts to handle -n and -v in any combination (e.g., -vn, -nv).
+Flexible Options: Uses getopts to handle -n and -v in any order (e.g., -vn, -nv).

+Installation

+Download the Script:Save mygrep.sh to your desired directory.

+Make it Executable:
+chmod +x mygrep.sh

+Requirements:

+Bash (available on most Linux/Unix systems).
+No additional dependencies.

 Usage
-Run the script with the following syntax:
+Run the script with:
 ./mygrep.sh [-n] [-v] <search_string> <file>

 Options

--n: Display line numbers for each matching line.
+-n: Show line numbers for matching lines.
--v: Invert the match to show non-matching lines.
+-v: Invert match (show non-matching lines).
---help: Show usage information.
+--help: Display usage information.

 Examples
-Using a file testfile.txt with the following content:
+Using a sample file testfile.txt:
 Hello world
 This is a test
 another test line